IRaCLab/IRaC_remotecontrolUR/README.md

-Teleoperation Control of ROS-based Industrial Robot using EMG signals.
+Teleoperation Control of ROS-based Industrial Robot with EMG signals.

-This System uses ROS in Ubuntu environments using PC.
-Robot Arm with 6 degree of freedom is controlled remotely using the EMG sensor.
+This System is used in ROS in Ubuntu environments (PC).
+Robot Arm with 6 DOF is controlled remotely using a EMG sensor.
-Robot arms and PC are wired together, and the electrostatic sensors are wirelessly connected to PC using Bluetooth adapters.
+Robot arms and PC are connected, and the sensor is wirelessly connected to PC using a Bluetooth adapter.
-Using ROS-communication, data about arm movements recognized by the EMG sensor is sent to the robot arm.
+Using ROS-communication, arm movement data recognized by the sensor are sent to the robot arm.

-The robot arm moves in the same direction as the human movement, and the gripper moved on the robot arm is operated by a human hand gesture.
+The robot arm moves in the same direction as the human movement.
+And a gripper is operated by a human hand gesture.

 **Development Environment and Equipment**